Polyaspartic vs. Polyurea: The Homeowner's Guide to Upgrading from Epoxy

 Safety and Fumes (VOCs)

 Another primary concern for homeowners is safety and smell.
 Old epoxy systems are notorious for their high VOC (Volatile Organic Compound) content.
-VOCs are chemicals that get released into the air and can be harmful to breathe.
+VOCs are chemicals that get released into the air and can be harmful to breathe in.
 According to the U.S. Environmental Protection Agency, VOCs can cause a variety of health effects.
 (External Link: EPA.gov on Volatile Organic Compounds).

 This is another area where our system shines.
 Both our polyurea and polyaspartic coatings are "100% solids."
 In simple terms, this means they contain little to no solvents.
 They have ultra-low or zero VOCs.